 Anyway, my assigned blogger for this months’ Secret Recipe Club is Susie at Eat Little, Eat Big, who hails from the island of Maui in beautiful Hawaii.

 Her blog is just a little over a year old, but it’s already chock-full of delicious healthy recipes covering a wide range of dishes and cuisines, plus loads of food-related photos from her travels.
-Pretty impressive, especially compared to 40-something posts with cringe-worthy photos I managed to scrape together in my first year of blogging. :)
+Pretty impressive, especially compared to the 40-something posts with cringe-worthy photos I managed to scrape together in my first year of blogging. :)

 There were lots of recipes that caught my eye when I first browsed Susie’s blog (including some Bacon, Egg and Cheese Scone Muffins that I plan on trying next time I’m making a big pot of chili), but since I happened to have a bag of shrimp in the freezer that were just begging to be turned into something delicious, I decided to go with her recipe for Chile Lime Shrimp Naan Wraps… and boy, was I ever happy I did!